marienahapetian/forms-contact/readme.txt

 *  Please check if you don't have any plugin which also uses google recaptcha.

+= May I include "Title" of the form into auto message? =

+*  Yes this is additional customization.
+Contacting info@huge-it.com you may get it.

 If you think, that you found a bug in our [WordPress Forms](http://huge-it.com/forms/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Screenshots ==